 Application testing

-The primary goal of application testing is to strengthen an application's defensive capabilities against evolving cyber threats, preventing unauthorized access, data breaches, and service disruptions.
-By integrating comprehensive testing as an essential security practice, organizations proactively manage cyber risks, enhance resilience against sophisticated attacks, and protect critical digital assets while maintaining regulatory compliance.
+The primary objective of application testing is to strengthen an application's defensive posture against evolving threats, preventing unauthorized access, data breaches, and service disruptions.
+By embedding comprehensive testing as an integral part of the development process, organizations proactively manage cyber risks, ensure regulatory compliance, enhance resilience against sophisticated attacks, and safeguard critical digital assets within a secure operational environment.